Rollback Triggers & Versioning for Indoor Mapping Pipelines

 *.zip filter=lfs diff=lfs merge=lfs -text

-Pair LFS tracking with SHA-256 hash verification.
-Every promotion to staging or production must include a manifest.json that maps version strings to their corresponding binary hashes.
-This prevents partial uploads and guarantees byte-for-byte reproducibility.
-The following Python utility generates and validates manifests using the standard library:
+Pair LFS tracking with SHA-256 verification.
+Every promotion to staging or production includes a manifest.json mapping each version string to its binary hash, which prevents partial uploads and guarantees byte-for-byte reproducibility.
+The utility below generates and validates manifests using only the standard library:

 import hashlib